Kailash Mansarovar Tour Yatra

 Those who are accustomed to walking and are physically prepared for altitudes may find the Kailash Kora or Parikrama manageable.
 It is recommended to focus on improving fitness before embarking on the Kailash Kora, which includes activities like morning jogging, short hikes and regular two-hour walks each day.

-The tour manager or guide always carries aid supplies throughout the yatra.
-In an emergency situation our team also has a supply of oxygen bottles.
-It's advisable, for pilgrims to bring an amount of their medications or any prescribed by a doctor.
-Moreover having insurance will prove beneficial in situations.
-We suggest getting one that aligns with the travel requirements, to Mount Kailash.
+Throughout the yatra, the tour manager or guide is always prepared with first-aid equipment.
+In an emergency, our staff also has an inventory of oxygen bottles.
+Pilgrims should pack an adequate supply of any drugs prescribed by their doctor.
+Furthermore, having insurance will be advantageous in certain scenarios.
+We recommend getting one that meets the travel criteria to Mount Kailash.

-Mount Kailash stands tall at 6638 meters (21,778 feet).
-Holds significance in Tibetan Buddhism and Hinduism.
-It is revered as the dwelling place of the Hindu god Shiva and the Buddhist deity Demchok.
-Moreover it is recognized as a site of significance and wisdom.
+Mount Kailash towers at 6638 meters (21,778 feet).
+Has significance in Tibetan Buddhism and Hinduism.
+It is revered as the home of Hindu god Shiva and Buddhist deity Demchok.
+Furthermore, it is acknowledged as a center of significance and wisdom.

-Lake Manasarovar, situated, around 90 kilometers northwest of Mount Kailash is a high altitude lake revered in Tibetan Buddhism and Hinduism for its significance and cleansing properties.
+Lake Manasarovar, located about 90 kilometers northwest of Mount Kailash, is a high-altitude lake revered in Tibetan Buddhism and Hinduism for its spiritual and cleansing effects.

-Yes a Chinese visa along with a Tibet Travel Permit is necessary for traveling to Tibet.
-These essential documents can be arranged through either a travel agency or the Chinese embassy.
+Yes, a Chinese visa together with a Tibet Travel Permit are required for travel to Tibet.
+These needed documents can be obtained from either a travel agency or the Chinese embassy.